Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - reparent is implemented: any object can be dragged onto any other in the outliner; transforms are stored in local space and world transforms are recomputed for the entire moved subtree
 - Collaboration v1 is complete: object locking prevents simultaneous gizmo conflicts, presence roster shows connected users, and the heartbeat/timeout loop handles hard tab closes
 - Phase 5 (Reflection and Asset Evolution) is complete: `AssetId` stable identity, `IAssetSource` / `LocalAssetSource` VFS, `ListAssets` / `GetSchema` / `SetProperty` / `SaveScene` commands, `SceneFile` JSON persistence, content browser wired to live asset catalogue, details panel schema-driven, toolbar Save button with success/failure animation
+- the project system is now implemented as the active editor/runtime foundation: projects live under a managed host projects root, each project has its own `project.wraith.json`, `Content/`, `Scripts/`, C# solution/project files, `Build/`, and `Package/` directories, and the server tracks an active project instead of assuming one repo-global content root
+- project-scoped content routing is in place: scene load/save, asset upload/listing, script CRUD, cooking, and packaging resolve against the active project's `Content/`, while engine-owned shared assets remain available from the global read-only `Content/Engine/` namespace
+- browser project UX is now live: the editor opens through a project browser, `File -> New Project` and `File -> Open Project` return through the managed project flow, and the current project is shown in the shell
+- scripting authoring is now project-local: each project gets a generated `Scripts/` workspace plus `.sln`/`.csproj`, the browser has a script editor with file CRUD and syntax highlighting, scripts can be attached to actors, and inspector `Open Script` jumps into the editor
-- Phase 7 (Asset Pipeline) is complete: `SetMeshAssetCommand` wires any discovered `.glb`/`.gltf`/`.fbx`/`.obj` to any `SceneMeshObject` with scene-file persistence; `SetLightPropertiesCommand` drives a Blinn-Phong directional light from `SceneLight` world position; `SetMaterialPropertiesCommand` exposes `BaseColorFactor`/`Metallic`/`Roughness` push constants end-to-end through the inspector; `SetMaterialTextureCommand` assigns PNG/JPG textures to mesh base-color slots with persistence, inspector display, and drag-drop from both the content browser and outliner; FBX/OBJ import is implemented via assimp with embedded and external texture handling; the content browser accepts OS file drag-drop and a file picker Import button that upload to `POST /assets/upload`; texture thumbnail previews are served by the remote viewport server; the content browser navigates folders non-recursively; 17 new tests cover all new commands, events, and the `CreateObject`→`SetMeshAsset` runtime-creation path
+- Phase 7 (Asset Pipeline) is complete: `SetMeshAssetCommand` wires any discovered `.glb`/`.gltf`/`.fbx`/`.obj` to mesh objects and actor roots with scene-file persistence; `SetLightPropertiesCommand` drives a Blinn-Phong directional light from `SceneLight` world position; `SetMaterialPropertiesCommand` exposes `BaseColorFactor`/`Metallic`/`Roughness` push constants end-to-end through the inspector; `SetMaterialTextureCommand` assigns PNG/JPG textures to mesh base-color slots with persistence, inspector display, and drag-drop from both the content browser and outliner; FBX/OBJ import is implemented via assimp with embedded and external texture handling; the content browser accepts OS file drag-drop and a file picker Import button that upload to `POST /assets/upload`; texture thumbnail previews are served by the remote viewport server; the content browser navigates folders non-recursively; regression coverage now includes the `CreateObject`→`SetMeshAsset` runtime-creation path and actor mesh assignment
-- Phase 8 (Binary Asset Formats) first slice is now implemented: `.wmesh`, `.wtex`, and `.wmat` cooked formats exist; `AssetCookManifest` and `CookedAssetSource` resolve cooked content by stable `AssetId`; startup, scene reload, and mesh/texture editing flows all prefer cooked payloads while preserving source fallback; scene persistence now round-trips cooked material state through `materialAssetPath`
+- Phase 8 (Binary Asset Formats) and the first packaging foundation are now implemented: `.wmesh`, `.wtex`, and `.wmat` cooked formats exist; `AssetCookManifest` and `CookedAssetSource` resolve cooked content by stable `AssetId`; startup, scene reload, and mesh/texture editing flows all prefer cooked payloads while preserving source fallback during editor use; scene persistence now round-trips cooked material state through `materialAssetPath`; projects now cook into per-project `Content/Cooked/` and stage packaged outputs under per-project `Package/` directories
+- packaged runtime cutover is partially implemented: staged packages include cooked project content, scene state, the asset cook manifest, shared engine content, and a package manifest; packaged content roots are now treated as cooked-only at runtime rather than silently recooking or falling back to source files
-- the next step is packaging/runtime cutover work: finish removing source-content assumptions from packaged runs and make importer-driven cooking the primary freshness path
+- the next step is packaging/runtime hardening and editor polish: add a dedicated packaged app entrypoint, tighten packaged-scene/runtime validation, and continue improving build/package UX on top of the finished project system foundation

 That slice proves the core thesis: